Prehistoric Chinese religions: Deities

 The dragon seemed to be a very significant mythical animal to Neolithic Chinese cultures, which had it as a major iconography emblem.
 The creature, which might be an exaggeration of the snake, was strongly associated with water and the transcendent realm.
-A combination of numerous animals like fish, serpents, birds and deers, the Neolithic dragon exhibit extraordinary power to move between what was above and below.
+A combination of numerous animals like fish, serpents, birds and deer, the Neolithic dragon exhibit extraordinary power to move between what was above and below.

 The Hongshan jade pig-dragon signified the goddess' dragon assistant integrated with the pig image, likely as a result of the Hongshan culture being dependent on agricultural and domestic fortune which the pig symbolized.
 This dragon was likely transmitted from Hongshan to later cultures such as Longshan and Erlitou, and finally to the Shang dynasty; the Shang themselves produced varieties of the same dragon found at Hongshan, and their writing script even had two characters resembling dragons.
 Aside from the aforementioned cultures, the dragon design was also found at Shijiahe and Yangshao sites.

 Located to the south of Hongshan settlements, the Liangzhu culture maintained a strong religious presence and is sometimes described as a theocracy.
 Some consider the Liangzhu shoumian to depict a half-human, half animal supreme being that was a blend of ancestral worship and totemism.
 The Liangzhu likely worshipped the sun integrated with a divine bird, a practice similar to the Hemudu culture (5500 – 3300 BCE) which also worshipped both the two.

 Not enough evidence is available to conclude whether the religion of the Sanxingdui culture was monotheistic or polytheistic, and whether this religion included attempts to control nature.
 No clear godly symbols were found there, but its people likely worshipped an all-knowing deity together with mountain and solar spirits.
 Archaeologists have unearthed at Sanxingdui several bronze trees decorated by birds.
 The meaning of these trees may be interpreted in several ways, including an intermediary between the natural and the sacred, or possibly a link between the Sun, the animal realm and fertility.
 Ancestral deities may also have been a feature of the Sanxingdui belief system.